Davati40/KnishBot/README.md

 To access the code, open the file 'bot.py'

-If you would like to use the code to make your own bot, go ahead.
-Just insert your bot token where it say INSERT_TOKEN_HERE on the last line.
+To use the bot on your own, just insert your bot token where it say INSERT_TOKEN_HERE on the last line.